ProgUn1corn/Qlourie_Astral_R/README.md

 ## Damper and Spring
 - Dampers developed with **CTM Racing Suspension**
 - 800mm gravel damper length, 600mm tarmac damper length
+- LRS (Load Release System): Release rebound damping when wheel load below a set threshold is detected, allowing faster wheel contact and put all power to the ground.
+The damping curve is returned to normal is wheel load is above threshold
+- Hydraulic Bump Stop: Additional damping valve that will active at around from the last 50mm of damper travel, the valve is closed to generate a siginificant amount of damping force, up to 45KN of damping force at 2m/s.
+Smoother ride quality when riding one bump stop and better impact absorption.
+Rubber bump stop is still installed on HBS model for protection.
 - Independently modelled mesh with flexbody help to enhances animations
 - Bump velocity threshold (knee point) is moved in response to changes in fast and slow bump settings, providing a more accurate representation of real-world damper tuning
 - Biased to progressive damping with increased damping during fast bump events, enhancing performance to significant impacts in rallying